Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Issue reporting
 ---------------

-When you encounter a problem please open an issue for it to the issue tracker appropriate for the particular project the issue is encountered
+When you encounter a problem, please open an issue in the Issue Tracker for the appropriate project:

 =========================== =============================================
 Element                     Issue Tracker